Guide for Authors

 19. Corresponding Author: The corresponding author will be supplied with 3 free issues.

 20. Ethical Guidelines: Ethical considerations must be addressed in the materials and methods.
-All manuscripts reporting the results of experimental investigations involving human subjects should include a statement confirming the informed consent was obtained from each subject or subject's guardian, after approval of the experimental protocol by a local human ethics committee.
-The authors are responsible for the whole scientific content of manuscript.
+All manuscripts reporting the results of experimental investigations involving human subjects should include a statement confirming that informed consent was obtained from each subject or subject's guardian after approval of the experimental protocol by a local human ethics committee.
+The authors are responsible for the whole scientific content of the manuscript.

 22. Page Charges: There are no charges for publication in this journal.

-23. Copyright: The entire contents of the journal of fundamentals of mental health are protected under international copyrights.
-You may not modify copy, distribute, transmit, display, or publish without the prior written permission of it or the appropriate copyright owner.
+23. Copyright: All the contents of the Journal of Fundamentals of Mental Health are protected under international copyright laws.
+You may not modify, copy, distribute, transmit, display, or publish without the prior written permission of it or the appropriate copyright owner.

 24. Peer Review Process: All manuscripts are considered to be confidential.
-They are peer reviewed by at least 2 anonymous reviewers selected by the Editorial Board.
-The corresponding author is notified as soon as possible of the editor decision to accept, reject, or require modifications.
-If the manuscript is completely according to the instruction, it is scheduled for the next available issue.
+They are peer-reviewed by at least 2 anonymous reviewers selected by the Editorial Board.
+The corresponding author is notified of the editor's decision to accept, reject, or require modifications as soon as possible.
+If the manuscript is completely according to the instructions, it is scheduled for the next available issue.

 The Final Checklist